 - By phone at 1-855-848-4773 (8 a.m. – 9 p.m.)

-3. What are the season dates for hunting big game species in Saskatchewan and what are licence costs?
+What are the season dates for hunting big game and birds in Saskatchewan?

 The season dates shown below are an approximate guideline only and vary within certain areas of the province.
-For exact dates, please view the latest Hunters' and Trappers' Guide from the Ministry of Environment.
+For exact dates, as well as licence and certificate fees, please view the latest Hunters' and Trappers' Guide.

 White-tailed deer – September to December